blydro/chattr/README.md

   - [ ] improvement from there: get a premanent guid and use that to get all the benefits back

-TODO: sperate the interface and backend logic.
+**TODO:** seperate the interface and backend logic.
 Pass new events through an api.
 Have the entire back end stuff be in its own file